ilovemysillybanana/StrikeAPI/README.md

 # Ruby StrikeAPI
 STATUS:
-This API is no longer actively developped, will accept merge requests.
+This API is no longer actively developed, will accept merge requests.

 This is a wrapper for the strikeapi website.